Overview

 Registrant’s planning and consulting fees are negotiable, but generally are performed are

-hourly rate basis.
-Such fees may be reduced or increased, in the Registrant’s sole
+rate basis.
+Such fees may be reduced or increased, in the Registrant’s sole discretion,

-discretion, depending upon the level and scope of the service(s) required and the
+depending upon the level and scope of the service(s) required and the professional(s)

-professional(s) rendering the service(s).
-Generally, fees shall be greater the more time a
+rendering the service(s).
+Generally, fees shall be greater the more time a relationship is

-relationship is expected to take and more complex a client’s situation.
-A client with many
+expected to take and more complex a client’s situation.
+A client with many descendants

-descendants and trusts will likely incur a higher fee for estate and financial planning
+and trusts will likely incur a higher fee for estate and financial planning services.
+In

-services.
-In addition, a client with more assets, real estate, IRAs and 401ks may incur
+addition, a client with more assets, real estate, IRAs and 401ks may incur higher fees.
+The

-notify the client, and may request an amendment to the contract or a new contract be
+and may request an amendment to the contract or a new contract be entered.
+Fees for

-entered.
-Fees for financial planning services are generally billed at the time they are
+financial planning services are generally billed at the time they are performed and payment

 RETIREMENT CONSULTING